 By the end of this training, participants will be able to:

-Comprehend the principles of energy and conduction band diagrams.
+- Comprehend the principles of energy and conduction band diagrams.

-Understand the internal structure and functionality of diodes.
+- Understand the internal structure and functionality of diodes.

 By the end of this training, participants will be able to:

-Conduct photogrammetry tracking and generate detailed maps and 3D models.
+- Perform photogrammetry tracking and generate detailed maps and 3D models.

 By the end of this training, participants will be able to:

-Troubleshoot and debug ROS applications to ensure reliability and compliance with government standards.
+- Troubleshoot and debug ROS applications effectively.

 By the end of this training, participants will be able to:

-Understand how electronic devices such as diodes and transistors function.
+- Understand how electronic devices such as diodes and transistors function.

-Analyze carrier statistics in semiconductors.
+- Analyze carrier statistics in semiconductors.

-Comprehend the carrier dynamics of semiconductors and their impact on conduction properties.
+- Comprehend the carrier dynamics of semiconductors and their impact on conduction properties.

 By the end of this training, participants will be able to:

 ArduPilot is an open-source autopilot software suite designed for drones, rovers, and other unmanned vehicles.
-It offers advanced capabilities such as autonomous navigation, real-time communication with ground stations, and integration with robotics middleware like ROS2.
+It offers advanced features such as autonomous navigation, real-time communication with ground stations, and integration with robotics middleware like ROS2.

 This instructor-led, live training (online or onsite) is aimed at intermediate-level developers and technical professionals who wish to design, program, and test unmanned aerial vehicles (UAVs) using ArduPilot for government applications.